Sarah Trotman: Community work

 Trotman helped establish Auckland's Lifewise Big Sleepout fundraising event to support people out of homelessness, has mentored young women under the YWCA NZ Future Leaders Programme and is an active business mentor.

 Trotman is a be.accessible Fab50 accessibility champion and a supporter of the Auckland Foundation's Women's Fund.
 She was a trustee of the Blake Trust for many years and currently sits on the Blake Trust Award selection panel.
+She has taken many opportunities to advocate for women, and women in business.